OctavianNistora/IIOTCA-ES-Project/Mobile/README.md

 # car_assist

-IoT App for the project

-# car_assist

-IoT App for the project
+IoT App for the project it supports only WEB and ANDROID as this where the only devices avaible to test on, but its possible to add support for MacOS and IOS.

 ## How to run